nci/gsky/install/README.md

 Must add your IP address to the VM's iptables if your workstation is on a private network, including the 'ANU-Secure' WiFi network.

-- Find your IP addres
+- Find your IP addres (on Windows)
-- Open a command window on PC (Windows)

 	- ipconfig

 	![ifconfig](pic11.png)